 A good educational experience plays a pivotal role in a modern human being’s life.
-A certain level of pressure is always associated with examinations, in many cases this becomes a source of inspiration for people but we must keep in mind that this pressure can also lead to stress in students.
+Examinations always come with a certain level of pressure.
+In many cases, this becomes a source of inspiration for people.
+However, we must keep in mind that this pressure can also lead to significant stress in students.
 As exam season is on the horizon, it is normal to feel a little jittery or frazzled.
-However, one must realise that staying in a state of stress and not making effort to resolve it will only make situations worse.
-To gain traction against this issue, one must work on indulging in some practises and daily habits that will aid us in staying calm, focussed and grounded.
-That’s the right state of mind to ace the May 2022 IGCSE final exams.
-Listed under are some methods you can take up.
+However, staying in a state of stress and not making an effort to resolve it will only make situations worse.
+One must work on indulging in practices and daily habits that will aid in staying calm, focused, and grounded.
+That’s the right state of mind to ace the final exams.
+Listed under are some methods you can use to manage exam stress.

 Don’t take a full night’s sleep lightly.

-It is okay to have a messed up sleep schedule when you are a teenager, but what we are unaware of is that it is causing problems in our daily life.
-An eight hour sleep is something you should not compromise on.
+It is okay to have a messed up sleep schedule when you are a teenager, but what we are unaware of is that can cause many long-term problems.
+An eight-hour sleep is something you should not compromise on.
 The human body has a natural clock system in place called the Circadian Rhythm.
-This is a phenomenon where we are naturally intune with the rising and setting of the sun and our energy levels stay accordingly.
-One common issue that arises is that many youngsters are unable to fall asleep at night, even when they are exhausted.
-Stress and your mobile phones are the culprit here.
+This is a phenomenon where we are naturally in tune with the rising and setting of the sun and our energy levels stay accordingly.
+Even when exhausted, many youngsters struggle to fall asleep at night.
+Stress and your mobile phones are the culprits here.
 If you are in the habit of using your phone at night in your bed, stop it.
-Screens emit blue light which confuses our brain into thinking that it is morning time and we feel energised, unable to fall asleep.
+Screens emit blue light which confuses our brain into thinking that it is morning time and we feel energized, unable to fall asleep.
 Cut out screen time at least two hours before going to bed.
 Instead, read a book or do a calming activity like some stretches to get the perfect sleep.

 Taking breaks is good!

-Sometimes we are so concerned about the upcoming exam that we go into an over working mode and sit to study for hours.
-However, due to mental exhaustion our brain doesn’t process any information that we consumed and we end up forgetting it.
+Sometimes we are so concerned about the upcoming exam that we go into an overworking mode and sit to study for hours.
+However, due to mental exhaustion, our brain doesn’t process any information that we consume and we end up forgetting it.
 To break this loop, remember to take mini breaks while studying for long hours.
-You can explore a method called the Pomodoro technique in which you study a concept for 25 minutes and then take a 5 minute break and repeat this process till you are done with the subject.
+You can explore a method called the Pomodoro technique.
+Here, you study a concept for 25 minutes, take a 5-minute break, and repeat this process until you finish the subject.
 The mini breaks are an efficient way to help you de-stress.
-But avoid using social media in your Pomodoro break time.
-Try to do other calming activities such as taking a short walk around your room, listening to some music, getting up to fetch some water or lemonade and other such things.
+But avoid using social media during your Pomodoro break time.
+Try to do other calming activities such as taking a short walk around your room, listening to some music, getting up to fetch some water or lemonade, and other such things.

 “The time to relax is when you don’t have time for it.”